Courseware/buddypress-courseware/readme.txt

 If you are updating from version 0.1.x please backup your database/files!
 Courseware 0.9 is not fully backwards compatible!!!

-Also after upgrade|isntall if you are experiencing publishing problems (content is not published), make sure you updated your Courseware role in the Profile tab.
+Also after upgrade|install if you are experiencing publishing problems (content is not published), make sure you updated your Courseware role in the Profile tab.

 == Frequently Asked Questions ==